justjooshing/next-evergreen-christmas-trees/README.md

 A Next.js rebuild of the Evergreen Christmas Trees repo

-- Using Next.js (React/Micro), React Query, Next-Auth, and MongoDB
+- Using Next.js with SSR and Contentful